 \subsection{Our Results}

 We study the power of low-degree polynomials for the problem of reconstructing the root of a Markov process.
-We consider this question in the context of two very closely related versions of the model which have both been extensively studied in the literature. \begin{enumerate} \item \emph{Reconstruction with a known tree.} In this setting, the algorithm is given access to the leaf values from a single realization of the Markov process, and the goal is to estimate the root (where we are going to be interested in estimators which are low-degree polynomials of the leaves).
-The tree structure is known and the estimator/polynomial is allowed to depend on this information directly. \item \emph{Reconstruction with an unknown tree.} In this setting, we know that the data is generated by a $d$-ary tree but the generating tree is unknown (in other words, the true ordering of the leaves is unknown to the algorithm).
+We consider this question in the context of two very closely related versions of the model which have both been extensively studied in the literature.

+\emph{Reconstruction with a known tree.} In this setting, the algorithm is given access to the leaf values from a single realization of the Markov process, and the goal is to estimate the root (where we are going to be interested in estimators which are low-degree polynomials of the leaves).
+The tree structure is known and the estimator/polynomial is allowed to depend on this information directly.

+\emph{Reconstruction with an unknown tree.} In this setting, the data is still generated by a complete $d$-ary tree but the tree (in other words, the true ordering of the leaves) is unknown to the algorithm.
 This version of the model has been extensively studied due to close connections to the problem of phylogenetic reconstruction in biology, see e.g. \cite{daskalakis2006optimal,Felsenstein:04,steel2016phylogeny}.
-Because this task is more difficult information-theoretically\footnote{Note that in the single-sample case ($m = 1$), the information available to the algorithm would only be count statistics, which we know are insufficient for reconstruction below the KS threshold \cite{mossel2004survey}.}, the algorithm is given access to $m$ i.i.d. samples from the broadcast model in this case; we give a more precise definition of the model below. \end{enumerate}
+Because this task is more difficult information-theoretically\footnote{Note that in the single-sample case ($m = 1$), the information available to the algorithm would only be count statistics, which we know are insufficient for reconstruction below the KS threshold \cite{mossel2004survey}.}, the algorithm is given access to $m$ i.i.d. samples from the broadcast model; we give a more precise definition of the model below.